 All birds destined for translocation receive a health certificate from a veterinarian that is accredited within the donor state.
-The US Department of Agriculture maintains a disease list for which all translocated birds are screened.
+The U.S. Department of Agriculture maintains a disease list for which all translocated birds are screened.
 West Nile Virus (WNV) has recently been documented in greater sage-grouse from Wyoming, Montana, Oregon, and Alberta, Canada.
 Because infected birds either die or clear WNV and develop antibodies within 10 days, all areas where populations have had an outbreak of WNV within 10 days of the translocation are eliminated from consideration (K. Mansfield, WDFW Veterinarian, pers. comm.).
 This is not a concern since the vector of WNV, mosquitoes, are not active in early spring.

 Sex and age are determined for all captured birds (Beck et al. 1975).
-Blood samples are obtained for both disease testing and genetic analysis.
-Birds are banded with a unique numbered metal band; necklace-mounted, battery-powered radio transmitters (predicted duration of 24 months) are placed on birds prior to release.
+Blood & feather samples are obtained for both disease testing and genetic analysis.
+All birds are banded with a unique numbered metal band; all hens and a subset of males receive necklace-mounted, battery-powered radio transmitters (predicted duration of 24 months) prior to release.
+In 2014 all males received a Northstar GPS Platform Transmitter Terminal.
 Birds are transported by car in individual boxes that are small enough to contain the birds' movement.
 The bottom of each box is lined with a material to reduce contact between feces and the birds' feet.
 The birds are released within 36 hours of capture, preferably as soon as possible.
 They are released at first light on the newly established lek with the aid of a special box that permits the simultaneous remote release of multiple birds following a quiet acclimation period of at least 15 minutes.

-This project was initiated in 2008 with a 5-year timetable.
+This project was initiated in 2008.
 The first translocation in 2008 had multiple purposes.
 First, it was hoped the translocated birds would 'search' for other sage-grouse and high quality habitats near the release site, and thus they would provide some additional certainty about the current lack of sage-grouse in the area.
 Second, the released birds would help identify areas of suitable seasonal habitat, which would therefore enable refinement of the release site in subsequent years.
 Third, the released males would have the opportunity to develop a small lek that could provide a focal point for subsequent releases.
 Fourth, the released birds would provide an opportunity to evaluate the monitoring protocols as well as the potential for highlighting risk factors for the area, which may have been overlooked.